Introduction

 The following table summarises the interpretation of the APTT in 4:1 mixing studies:

-The figure below shows how to investigate a prolonged APTT:
+The figure below outlines the investigation of a prolonged APTT: